IBM/protect-webapp-using-runtime-container-security/tutorial.md

 1. Select Free from the list of pricing plans -> Select `Standard` from the list of pricing plans.

-You can also create a free cluster from the command line by using the following IBM Cloud CLI command:
+You can also create a cluster from the command line by using the following IBM Cloud CLI command:

 ibmcloud ks cluster create classic --name my_cluster